mynaparrot/plugNmeet-docs/docs/others/hooks.md

 If a script does not need to modify the data (e.g., a script that only calls an external API for logging), it **must** still return the original, unmodified JSON object it received.

-### Error Handling
+### JSON Validation and Error Handling

+If your script returns a non-empty response to `stdout`, plugNmeet will attempt to parse it as JSON.
+*   **Valid JSON**: If the response is valid JSON, it will be used as the input for the next script in the pipeline (or as the final result of the hook execution).
+*   **Invalid JSON**: If the response is not valid JSON, plugNmeet will log a **warning** and **discard the output**.
+The original JSON data (received by the current script) will be passed to the next script in the pipeline.
+This prevents a single misbehaving script from breaking the entire chain.

 If your script encounters an error, it should populate the `error` field in its JSON response to `stdout`.
-The main application will log this error and may halt the operation.
+The main application will log this error.
 It is crucial to always return a valid JSON response, even in case of an error.

 **Example Error Response:**
 ```json